Pick a markdown and code style:

 Beside the special descriptions "alphanumeric" and "string literal", valterminal can also name one of the following numerical types: i8-i64, u8-u64, f32, f64, isize and usize.
 Please note that only one integer type can be assigned to a terminal symbol using valterminal and likewise for floating point types (but see below).

-The valterminal directive is designed to simplify the specification of a lexer for the most common type of tokens using rustlr's built-in tokenizer.
+The valterminal directive is designed to simplify the specification of a lexer for the most common types of tokens using rustlr's built-in tokenizer.
 A valterminal declaration is actually the simplified form of a longer, valueterminal declaration. valterminal num i32 is equivalent to

 valueterminal num ~ i32 ~ Num(n) ~ n as i32